 About MeHello - If you are looking for counselling in Lincoln, let me tell you a bit about myself and the service I offer.
 Finding someone suitable who can help and support you is the first step in changing things that you're not happy about in your life.
 It's a big step and you will want to find the right counsellor for you and your needs.

-I am a counsellor and psychotherapist with over twenty years experience and I now work on a private basis on the outskirts of Lincoln .
+I have worked as a Counsellor and Psychotherapist for over twenty years and I now work on a private basis on the outskirts of Lincoln .
 As an Accredited Counsellor with the British Association for Counselling and Psychotherapy I work to their code of ethics and hold a Master’s degree in counselling, gained at Nottingham University.

 I have previously worked as a therapist in a GP surgery and other areas of the NHS, including counselling staff at a local hospital.
 In addition, I worked for nearly ten years in a large organisation in Lincoln, providing counselling for local government employees.
 Recently, as well as seeing clients, I worked as an Associate Lecturer at Lincoln University, facilitating seminars on Psychotherapy with students.

 One big concern for new clients is the issue of confidentiality - I want to reassure you that everything that you say in the counselling room is between you and me and not shared with anyone else.
 I work to the BACP Code of Ethics and apart from exceptional circumstances such as someone's life being in danger, every client can be assured of complete confidentiality.
 I do not write notes about clients on the computer either - any personal details are kept in locked files.

 My private practice is for individuals and couples to whom I offer a warm, confidential and welcoming environment in which clients can feel safe.
 Using a range of therapies I endeavour to meet each client’s needs, wanting them to feel supported during times when they feel particularly anxious.